DimitriRomano/TouristApp/README.md

                                                            ♦ Register (after entering his account information, a new account will be created [added to database] and the next activity will be DashboardActivity).
-     DashboardActivity -> This activity will show to the user his panels and a google maps map.
+							   ♦ We use an intent to go to the mediastore to get an image for the user if we want DashboardActivity -> This activity will show to the user his panels and a google maps map.
                           It is regrouping two fragments to do the Dashboard panel.
                           UserFragment => UserFragment is the user panel, and will contain ○ His image